Our top picks of timely offers from our partnersMore details

-Experian Boost is a completely free service that allows you to connect your utility and telecom accounts to your Experian credit report, which can potentially raise your credit score.
+Experian Boost is a completely free feature that allows you to connect your utility and telecom accounts to your Experian credit report, which can potentially raise your FICO® score.

 By linking your bills like monthly water and cell phone service, you can get credit for positive, on-time payments.
-Experian also recently updated eligible bills to include on-time Netflix payments, providing you with more ways to improve your credit.
+Experian also recently updated eligible bills to include on-time streaming payments, providing you with more ways to improve your credit scores.

-Here are the eligible types of utility, telecom and streaming subscription bills you can link:
+Here are the eligible types of utility, telecom and streaming subscription payments you can link:

 Of course, results may vary based on your individual report, and it is possible that you may not see a change to your credit score at all.

-For a more comprehensive credit monitoring plan that tracks changes to all three of your credit reports, consider Experian IdentityWorks℠ Premium, which costs $19.99 per month for one adult.
+For a more comprehensive credit monitoring plan that tracks changes to all three of your credit reports, consider Experian IdentityWorks℠ Premium, which is free for the first 30 days and then costs $19.99 per month for one adult.
 There are also a variety of family plans available for up to two adults and up to 10 children, which is the reason Experian IdentityWorks ranks as CNBC Select’s best credit monitoring service for families.

 Experian for Plus plan or Experian, Equifax and TransUnion for Premium plan